angular/angular/aio/content/guide/aot-compiler.md

   how `bazel` rules track file dependencies.
 It is not recommended to use this option outside of the `bazel` rules.

+  ### *enableIvy*

+  Tells the compiler to generate definitions using the Render3 style code generation.
+This option defaults to `false`.

+  Not all features are supported with this option enabled.
+It is only supported for experimentation and testing of Render3 style code generation.

+  *Note*: Is it not recommended to use this option as it is not yet feature complete with the Render2 code generation.

 ## Angular Metadata and AOT

 The Angular **AOT compiler** extracts and interprets **metadata** about the parts of the application that Angular is supposed to manage.